MicrosoftDocs/visualstudio-docs/docs/test/writing-unit-tests-for-c-cpp.md

 manager: "ghogen"
 ---
 # Writing unit tests for C/C++
 Unit testing C++ code in Visual Studio is based on **Test Explorer**, just like for other languages.
-Some features such as Live Unit Testing, Coded UI Tests and INtelliTest are not supported for C++.
+Some features such as Live Unit Testing, Coded UI Tests and IntelliTest are not supported for C++.

 Visual Studio includes these C++ test frameworks:
- -  Microsoft Unit Testing Framework for C++
+ -  Microsoft Unit Testing Framework for C++ (full integration)
- -  Google Test
+ -  Google Test (full integration)
- -  Boost.Test
+ -  Boost.Test (partial integration)
- -  CTest
+ -  CTest  (partial integration)

 In addition, you can write your own test adapter for whatever framework you would like to use within Visual Studio.
+A test adapter can integrate unit tests with the **Test Explorer** window.
 Several third-party adapters are available on the [Visual Studio Marketplace](https://marketplace.visualstudio.com).
 For more information, see [Install third-party unit test frameworks](install-third-party-unit-test-frameworks).

 **Visual Studio 2017 version 15.5**
-1) **Google Test Adapter** is included as a default component of the **C++ Desktop Workload**.
+1) **Google Test Adapter** is included as a default component of the **Desktop Development with C++** workload.
 It has a project template that you can add to a solution via **Add New Project** context menu on the solution node in **Solution Explorer**, and options you can configure via **Tools | Options**.
 For more information, see [How to: use Google Test in Visual Studio](how-to-use-google-test.md).

-2) **Boost.Test** is included as an optional component of the **C++ Desktop Workload**.
-It is integrated with **Test Explorer** but currently does not have a project template, therefore it must be manually configured.
+2) **Boost.Test** is included as an optional component of the **Desktop Development with C++** workload.
+It is integrated with **Test Explorer** but currently does not have project template, therefore it must be manually configured.
 For more information, see [How to: use Boost.Test in Visual Studio](how-to-use-boost-test.md).

-3) **CTest** support is included with the [CMake Tools for Visual Studio](/cpp/ide/cmake-tools-for-visual-cpp) component which is part of the **C++ Desktop Workload**.
+3) **CTest** support is included with the [CMake Tools for Visual Studio](/cpp/ide/cmake-tools-for-visual-cpp) component which is part of the **Desktop Development with C++** workload.
 However, CTest is not yet fully integrated with **Test Explorer**.
 For more information, see [How to: use CTest in Visual Studio](how-to-use-ctest-in-visual-studio.md).

 **Visual Studio 2015 and earlier**